Next Canarian regional election: Opinion polls

 The tables below list opinion polling results in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" column on the right shows the percentage-point difference between the parties with the highest percentages in a poll.

-Graphical summary

 Voting intention estimates

 The table below lists weighted voting intention estimates.
 Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between polling organisations.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 36 seats are required for an absolute majority in the Parliament of the Canary Islands.